-How to Sew the Vintage Nine-Patch Quilt Block
+How to Sew the Nine-Patch Quilt Block

 In this post, we will cover a bit of history, an easy technique to create the block using strips of fabric, and the best pre-cuts to use if you don’t like cutting yardage.